-In the heart of Louisiana, amid sprawling bayous and cypress trees, lies the remnants of a once-thriving small-town hospital.
+In the heart of Mississippi, amid sprawling hills and magnolia trees, lies the remnants of a once-thriving small-town hospital.
 Decades ago, its hallways echoed with the footsteps of doctors, nurses, and the soft whispers of families hoping and praying for their loved ones.
 But as the town's population began its slow decline, so too did the lifeblood of the hospital.

 From its worn exterior, one can glean the hints of a building that was once a beacon of healthcare in the community.
 Inside, while much has been stripped away or reclaimed by time, a striking feature remains—the surgical lights.
 Hanging with an elegance that belies their utilitarian purpose, these lights once illuminated life-saving surgeries, casting a radiant glow on the delicate dance between life and death.